WMAR-TV: Programming

-Syndicated programs seen on WMAR-TV include Rachael Ray, Right This Minute, The Drew Barrymore Show and The Doctors, among others.
-As an ABC affiliate, WMAR-TV now usually runs the network's entire lineup.
-The station was Baltimore's home to The Jerry Lewis MDA Labor Day Telethon for nearly three decades until it moved to WNUV-TV (channel 54); in 2013, the telethon moved back to WMAR-TV, airing on ABC as a two-hour program titled the MDA Show of Strength, for its final two years of its run.

 As a CBS affiliate, WMAR-TV preempted an hour of the network's weekday morning daytime schedule, as well as CBS' late night programming.
 However, this was not a problem for Baltimore area viewers, as most of the area got a decent signal from WTOP-TV in Washington (now WUSA).
 From 1961 until 1980, the station was also co-owned with fellow CBS affiliate WBOC-TV in Salisbury.

 Channel 2 continued to preempt network programming as an NBC affiliate.
-The Tonight Show Starring Johnny Carson was not carried by WMAR-TV for several years in the mid-1980s as the station chose to air Thicke of the Night, and later syndicated sitcom reruns following the 11:00 p.m. newscast.
+The Tonight Show Starring Johnny Carson was not carried by WMAR-TV for several years in the mid-1980s as the station chose to air Thicke of the Night, and later syndicated sitcom reruns following the 11 p.m. newscast.
 Some of the network's daytime programming was preempted as well.
-Both Tonight and preempted daytime programs were aired on then-independent stations WBFF and WNUV, though Baltimore viewers could also watch the entire NBC lineup on network-owned WRC-TV in Washington, along with affiliate WGAL-TV from Lancaster, Pennsylvania, whose signal was viewable in areas north of Baltimore County.
+Both Tonight and preempted daytime programs were aired on then-independent stations WBFF and WNUV, though Baltimore viewers could also watch the entire NBC lineup on network-owned WRC-TV in Washington.
+Additionally, WGAL-TV in Lancaster, Pennsylvania, could be seen in areas north of Baltimore County.

 When WMAR-TV joined ABC, the station tape delayed some of the network's daytime shows to late night, and preempted nearly half of its Saturday morning lineup.
 This was however fixed several years later, with The View airing in its recommended 11 a.m. timeslot, and adding one of the Saturday morning programs, while preempting non-E/I programs like The Bugs Bunny & Tweety Show.
+WMAR-TV now usually runs the network's entire lineup.
+The station was Baltimore's home to The Jerry Lewis MDA Labor Day Telethon for nearly three decades until it moved to WNUV-TV (channel 54); in 2013, the telethon moved back to WMAR-TV, airing on ABC as a two-hour program titled the MDA Show of Strength, for its final two years of its run.

-Like many other ABC affiliates, Scripps-owned ABC stations (including WMAR-TV) preempted an airing of Saving Private Ryan in 2004.
+Like all other Scripps-owned ABC stations, WMAR-TV preempted an airing of Saving Private Ryan in 2004.

-Until September 17, 2012 (upon the institution by Scripps of a company-wide effort at lower-cost original programming), Jeopardy! and Wheel of Fortune aired on channel 2 from the beginning of their runs in 1984 and 1983 respectively.
+Until September 17, 2012, Jeopardy! and Wheel of Fortune aired on channel 2 from the beginning of their runs in 1984 and 1983 respectively.
+WMAR dropped them as part of a corporate effort to emphasize lower-cost original programming across its entire group.
 The two shows immediately moved to Fox affiliate WBFF, where they remain.